chromatone/chromatone.center/README.md

 The visual music research center

-## Research
+## Theory

 Cards and short overviews on physics and physiology of vision and hearing and their intersection at visual music research, exploration, practice and self expression.

-## Explore
+## Apps

 Useful tools to have in the pocket like a pack of interactive cards to learn and use in everyday music practice.
 These are open source web-experiments with different aspects of sound and color.

 ## Shop

 - Stickers for musical instruments to physically map notes and pitch classes with corresponding colors.
 - Posters and memos to use for better memorization of fundamental music concepts.

 ## Community

 Learners, sharing their experiences and setups.
 Musical and visual projects and performers, who implement Chromatone system in practice.
 Jams and other community events and

 ## Contact

 Contact the author and the headquarter of the project.

 ## Road map

 We've ported almost all separate apps into the main website.
 It becomes more and more integrated tool.
 But there's more!

 Current tasks and progress are open [at this ClickUp project](https://sharing.clickup.com/l/h/6-8826475-1/f14fd62f6465442)

 ## Any other ideas?
 [Share them in the discussions!](https://github.com/chromatone/chromatone.center/discussions/2)

 ## STACK

 - [chromatone-theory](https://www.npmjs.com/package/chromatone-theory)
 - [vue 3](https://v3.vuejs.org/)
   - [vueUse](https://vueuse.org)